blueskyfish/blueskyfish-express-mysql/readme.md

 # BlueSkyFish Express MySql

-> A database connector to mysql server for micro services
+> A database connector and middleware to mysql server for micro services

 A middleware for the express microservices